Clustering-with-Jari/zillow-clustering-project/README.md

-**Clustering Project**

-How to better estimate property value with less error?

-(predict log error of Zestimate)
+**Clustering Project: How to better estimate property value with less error? (predict log error of Zestimate)**

-This project was built using python

 **Goal**